runvnc/rollstats/README.md

 It is written in [Tealang](https://github.com/pzbitskiy/tealang), also using the GPP macro preprocessor.
 The macros are helpful to conserve instruction executions, since stateful programs on the Algorand blockchain only get a maximum of 700 instructions executed.

+The "random" function is the simplest thing I could come up with that sort of worked.
+I'm not sure it even qualifies as pseudo-random though.
+There are limited cycles left, but it may be possible to make it slightly better.

 ## Why?

 Not to offend anyone, but the most accurate technical term is "pure fuckery".